sixtusdeveloper/Project01/README.md

-This is School Assignment project for a  Software Engineer programme
+This is a Basic static HTML School project for a Software Engineering program